qteatime/kate/docs/source/dev/manual/kart/configuration.rst

 * ``id`` — a string with the cartridge identifier.
 Follows rules specified in :ref:`Cartridge Identification`;
+* ``version`` — a unique identification for the specific cartridge release;
+* ``release`` — the date of release for the cartridge.
+May be used to warn users about link rotting and other time-sensitive issues;
 * ``metadata`` — information used to display and filter the cartridge in the Kate library;
 * ``files`` — describes which files to include in the cartridge file;
+* ``security`` — describes additional capabilities for the cartridge which require user consent or that might cause harm when misused/abused;
 * ``platform`` — describes how to run the cartridge;